jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 With all this in mind, the digital mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 Before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them control their own business again.
-As modern technolgy gets better, it will continue to distribute new apps, electronics, and economic freedom to all other frontline specialists like programmers, underwriters, and contractors.
+As modern technology gets better, it will continue to distribute new apps, electronics, and economic freedom to all other frontline specialists like programmers, underwriters, and contractors.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
 [Programmers help where their skills are best suited](https://opensource.guide/how-to-contribute/).
 First-timers are often nervous, but soon feel a rush as they see their work improve a project.
 Working together, a single community makes an excellent piece of software no one would have if they worked alone.